Rust (programming language): Adoption

-In operating systems, the Rust for Linux project, launched in 2020, merged initial support into the Linux kernel version 6.1 in late 2022.
-The project is active with a team of 6–7 developers, and has added more Rust code with kernel releases from 2022 to 2024, aiming to demonstrate the minimum viability of the project and resolve key compatibility blockers.
-The first drivers written in Rust were merged into the kernel for version 6.8.
+In operating systems, the Linux kernel began introducing experimental support for Rust code in Version 6.1 in late 2022, as part of the Rust for Linux project.
+The first drivers written in Rust were included in version 6.8.
+In 2025, kernel developers at the Linux Kernel Developers Summit determined the project to be a success, and Rust usage for kernel code will no longer be considered experimental.
 The Android developers used Rust in 2021 to rewrite existing components.
 Microsoft has rewritten parts of Windows in Rust.
 The r9 project aims to re-implement Plan 9 from Bell Labs in Rust.
-Rust has been used in the development of new operating systems such as Redox, a "Unix-like" operating system and microkernel, Theseus, an experimental operating system with modular state management, and most of Fuchsia.
+Rust has also been used in the development of new operating systems such as Redox, a "Unix-like" operating system and microkernel, Theseus, an experimental operating system with modular state management, and most of Fuchsia.
 Rust is used for command-line tools and operating system components such as stratisd, a file system manager and COSMIC, a desktop environment by System76.

 In web development, Deno, a secure runtime for JavaScript and TypeScript, is built on top of V8 using Rust and Tokio.
 Other notable adoptions in this space include Ruffle, an open-source SWF emulator, and Polkadot, an open source blockchain and cryptocurrency platform.
 Components from the Servo browser engine (funded by Mozilla and Samsung) were incorporated in the Gecko browser engine underlying Firefox.
 In January 2023, Google (Alphabet) announced support for using third party Rust libraries in Chromium.

 In other uses, Discord, an instant messaging software company, rewrote parts of its system in Rust for increased performance in 2020.
 In the same year, Dropbox announced that its file synchronization had been rewritten in Rust.
 Facebook (Meta) used Rust to redesign its system that manages source code for internal projects.

 In the 2025 Stack Overflow Developer Survey, 14.8% of respondents had recently done extensive development in Rust.
 The survey named Rust the "most admired programming language" annually from 2016 to 2025 (inclusive), as measured by the number of existing developers interested in continuing to work in the language.
 (Note: That is, among respondents who have done "extensive development work [with Rust] in over the past year" (14.8%), Rust had the largest percentage who also expressed interest to "work in [Rust] over the next year" (72.4%).)
 In 2025, 29.2% of developers not currently working in Rust expressed an interest in doing so.

+In the TIOBE programming community index, which measures search-engine-derived interest in programming languages, Rust ranked in the top 10 for the first time in July 2026, with a rating of 1.34%.

 In academic research

-Rust's safety and performance have been investigated in programming languages research.
+Rust's safety and performance have been the topic of programming languages research.
+(Note: Many sources.
+For example:)

-In other fields, a journal article published to Proceedings of the International Astronomical Union used Rust to simulate multi-planet systems.
+Outside of computer science, Rust has been investigated for its use in scientific software.
+A journal article published to Proceedings of the International Astronomical Union reported on using Rust to simulate multi-planet systems.
 An article published in Nature shared stories of bioinformaticians using Rust.
-Both articles cited Rust's performance and safety as advantages, and the learning curve as being a primary drawback to Rust adoption.